James Cuthbertson: Teaching career

-He immediately returned to Australia and rejoined the staff of Geelong Grammar School.
-In 1893 Barwon Ballads by "C" was published in Melbourne, and at the end of 1896 Cuthbertson was encouraged to resign his position by the new Head Master Leonard Harford Lindon, who found his erratic behaviour unacceptable, and Cuthbertson agreed to do so.
+In 1896, Cuthbertson was encouraged to resign his position by the new Head Master Leonard Harford Lindon, who found his erratic behaviour unacceptable, and Cuthbertson agreed to do so.
 He had enjoyed a close relationship with the students of the school and the former Head Master, John Bracebridge Wilson, however, his alcoholism was well known and boys were placed on "Cuthy duty", which involved at times pulling him out of the gutter.
-After a visit to England he lived for a period at Geelong and then near Melbourne, still occasionally sending verse to the school magazine.
-He died suddenly from an overdose of veronal while staying with a friend at Mount Gambier on 18 January 1910.
-After his death a memorial edition of his poems, Barwon Ballads and School Verses, with portrait frontispiece, was published by members of the Geelong Grammar School.